 Death Penalty (Capital Punishment): A Yes or a No? | Essay

-Do we need the death penalty?
-The world that we live in is filled with grave, gruesome crimes.
-As many superpowers of the world would like to believe, some of these crimes can only be addressed with punishments as grave as the crime, the death penalty.
 For example, a developing country in Asia – Pakistan, talked about reviving capital punishment for those on rape charges.
 On the other hand, many countries believe that the death penalty is a humanitarian concern, which needs to be abolished.
 And by many, about two-thirds of the world has abolished it, whereas many prominent nations such as the United States of America still use it.

-If you have ever written an essay at school or university, you should have noticed that the death penalty is one of the most questioned topics.
-The death penalty, commonly referred to as capital punishment, is an emotional and challenging topic.
-When it comes to the death penalty vs. no death penalty, there are a lot of points to keep in mind and the above-mentioned reasons do not cover most of it.
 The stance of whether to support or oppose the death penalty divides people on various grounds, something ethical, something moral and sometimes emotional, and finally, sometimes financial.
 While many countries once allowed capital punishment, they have recently abolished it due to ethical concerns.

 In this essay, we will look into the reasons why one could support the death penalty and why one could oppose it.
 In short, we will look at both sides of the coin concerning capital punishment.